lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   request might contain an Accept option, and the response might include a Content-Format option.
 In comparison, IPv6 and UDP returning path swap the value of some fields in the header.
-  But all the directions have the same fields (e.g., source and destination address fields).
+  However, all the directions have the same fields (e.g., source and destination address fields).

   The {{RFC8724}} defines the use of a Direction Indicator (DI) in the